cchanzl/Lock-Screen/_posts/2020-06-19-Setting-up-Python-dashboard.md

 The reason for this is that the source code for the dashboard in this tutorial is scalable.
 This lets me make subsequent changes suited to my preference.
 For example, i can now update the CSS such that the background of the dashboard is white and change the layout to be a single column (or really any other layout).

-An important part of the code which will be used repeatedly would be <code>app.callback()</code>.
+An important part of the code which will be used repeatedly would be ~~~app.callback()~~~.
 This is where the integration with Plotly comes in for the next step.

 <script src="https://gist.github.com/cchanzl/5f601884f26e955b9379985d3ca43918.js"></script>